marco-morales/QMSS-GR5069_Spring2018/week_02/README.md

 * this
 [piece](http://courses.csail.mit.edu/18.337/2015/docs/50YearsDataScience.pdf) by David Donoho discussing data science (and statistics).
 An incredibly relevant piece for Social Scientists to read as they head into the world of
 Data Science.
-* take also a few minutes to read Drew Conway's [original post](http://drewconway.com/zia/2013/3/26/the-data-science-venn-diagram) on the Data Science Venn Diagram.
+* take also a few minutes to read Drew Conway's [original post](http://drewconway.com/zia/2013/3/26/the-data-science-venn-diagram) on the Data Science Venn Diagram ...and since this is week 2, keep going on this [compilation](https://www.kdnuggets.com/2016/10/battle-data-science-venn-diagrams.html) of iterations on the same idea.

 This week we will also be discussing a few topics related to best practices in contemporary data science.
 A few additional resources below.